abuultjens/Abuul_afa-core/README.md

 # Abuul_afa-core
-Produces a list of positions that are core and non-core from a snippy full genome alignment
+Rapidly produces a list of core and non-core positions from a snippy full genome alignment

 ### get the code
     $ git clone https://github.com/abuultjens/Abuul_afa-core.git